Learning For Life at Mulbarton Primary

-At Mulbarton Primary School we follow the PATHS curriculum.
-PATHS stands for Promoting Alternative Thinking Strategies and helps children to develop emotional awareness, self control, self confidence and problem solving skills.
+At Mulbarton Primary School we follow the PATHS (Promoting Alternative Thinking Strategies) and Educator Solutions schemes, which help children to develop emotional awareness, self-control, self-confidence, and problem-solving skills.

-We teach PATHS lessons on a weekly basis, the children will learn to recognise different feelings and how to manage and understand those feelings.
-The children will also build up a set of feelings cards so they can easily show and talk about how they are feeling.
+We teach PATHS lessons on a weekly basis; the children will learn to recognise different feelings and how to manage and understand those feelings.
+We display a poster with different feeling faces on so that the children can easily show and talk about how they are feeling.
 Within PATHS lessons, children are also taught how to manage their feelings and PATHS offers strategies to help children deal with problems that arise.
-In Reception and Year 1, this is taught through Twiggle (a turtle puppet) and Year 2 upwards use a traffic light system.
+In reception it is taught through Twiggle (a turtle puppet) and his friends.

 PATHS helps children with…

 - Frustration & anger management

 - Thinking before they act out in anger

 - Emotional understanding